Mi Árbol y Yo

 That tree we planted

-Twenty-something years ago
+Over twenty years ago

-When I was just a child
+When I was just a kid

 The one that sprouted and time passed

-Half of my life was spent with him
+Half of my life stayed with it

 We have memories, my tree and I